 You’re likely going to have multiple jackets in your gear arsenal, and you’ll have to make the decision which one(s) you will bring along on each expedition.

-Rain shells are waterproof hardshell jackets intended to be worn over other layers, serving as your first line of defense when conditions turn rainy.
+Rain shells are waterproof jackets intended to be worn over other layers, serving as your first line of defense when conditions turn rainy.

 Some are designed for hiking and daily use, others are more specific lightweight products, and some are performance-oriented.

 Rain shells need to resist moisture yet also let out hot air through venting mechanisms.
 They have multiple fabric layers for breathability purposes.

-Most rain shells have a hood and pit or side zips for venting.
+Most rain jackets have a hood and pit or side zips for venting which comes in handy on spring hikes.

 Softshells are flexible outer layers worn in place of high-performance hardshell jackets.
 Most are made with woven nylon or polyester.
 Softshell jackets are not meant to withstand the elements as much as they’re intended for mobility and breathability when you’re working hard.